nks20591/README/README.md

 ### Traders

-Most important question for traders is 'will ETHC have market price'?
+Most important question for traders is 'will ETC have market price'?
 There are all reasons to believe that it will.
-Essentially, ETHC is an Ethereum ['spinoff coin'](http://bitcointalk.org/index.php?topic=563972.0) with a wide user base of all current ETH users.
+Essentially, ETC is an Ethereum ['spinoff coin'](http://bitcointalk.org/index.php?topic=563972.0) with a wide user base of all current ETH users.
 Some of them will see the value of transacting on a censorship-resistant chain, some won't.
 This creates interesting arbitrage opportunities for smart traders.
 Additional reasoning why [EHTC is very unlikely to be 'worthless'](http://www.reddit.com/r/ethereum/comments/4sxwo3/ethereum_classic_keep_original/d5dawgg).

-All the major exchanges announced that they will assign their users both ETH and ETHC after the fork.
-This is a step in the right direction, now it's up to these major exchanges to enable ETH/ETHC trading that will no doubt be demanded by users.
-Decentralized exchange Bitsquare started [ETHC trading right after the fork](http://www.reddit.com/r/EthereumClassic/comments/4t30qf/bitsquare_will_add_ethc_trading_immediately/).
+All the major exchanges announced that they will assign their users both ETH and ETC after the fork.
+This is a step in the right direction, now it's up to these major exchanges to enable ETH/ETC trading that will no doubt be demanded by users.
+Decentralized exchange Bitsquare started [ETC trading right after the fork](http://www.reddit.com/r/EthereumClassic/comments/4t30qf/bitsquare_will_add_ethc_trading_immediately/).
 Other trading venues will follow since there is a strong business case.
-We are in touch with several other exchanges to add ETHC trading to their platforms.
-If your exchange is interested in ETHC trading, please [contact us](mailto:bitnovosti@gmail.com).
+We are in touch with several other exchanges to add ETC trading to their platforms.
+If your exchange is interested in ETC trading, please [contact us](mailto:bitnovosti@gmail.com).

 ### Donations
-* ETHC: 0x0xe9a7e26bf5c05fe3bae272d4c940bd7158611ce9
+* ETC: 0x0xe9a7e26bf5c05fe3bae272d4c940bd7158611ce9
 * ETH: 0xda99c6385e7ec0a7b4031c393dac01b600341fc3
 * BTC: 1953UK8Y849SZqfDEnn3Zu4AM98hwWk3Kw